 What can a plant teach us about Virginia history?
 On the Eastern Shore, residents rescued a lost fig tree that helps tell the story about a barrier island community forced to flee their home.
 WCVE’s Catherine Komp has more for Virginia Currents.

 Learn More: Find info about the Hog Island Fig, Slow Food's Ark of Taste, and Slow Food RVA.
 Learn about the Eastern Shore Barrier Islands Center, see more historic photos of Hog Island, VA, and browse "The Countryside Transformed: The Railroad and the Eastern Shore of Virginia, 1870-1935," a digital archive of Eastern Shore historical resources.
 Find historic Eastern Shore fig recipes in The Housekeepers Companion, an 1889 cookbook by Bessie E. Gunter.

-This story was reported by Catherine Komp with production assistance from Angela Massino, recording assistance from Tim Nuthall and photography by Louise Ricks.
-WCVE’s Digital Team will be releasing an extended video on this story on Facebook later this month.
+This story was reported and produced by Catherine Komp with production assistance from Angela Massino, recording assistance from Tim Nuthall and photography by Louise Ricks.

 Thanks to the Barrier Islands Center for sharing archival photos from Seretia May Phillips and Faye Quillin Nunez Collection.

 In the 19th Century, visitors to Hog Island described its mile long white sandy beaches and forests of pine, oak and red cedar.
 There were abundant oysters and clams as well as ferocious mosquitoes.
 “The men fish and follow the sea,” wrote a Civil War Soldier in 1864.
 “The women are very industrious.”
 Although unhappy with his experience on the island, the soldier noted the beach plums, wild cherries and “very good blackberries.”
 Norris Bowen remembers the blackberries too.